Biography

 My research encompasses the following areas:

-This research was funded by the British Academy, the Leverhulme Trust, and the Shelby Cullom Davis Center for Historical Studies at Princeton University.
+My research has been generously funded by the British Academy, the Leverhulme Trust, the Getty Research Institute, and the Shelby Cullom Davis Center for Historical Studies at Princeton University.

 I am currently working on two major projects: my third monograph, which interprets Los Angeles cinema and television of the 1960s and ‘70s in relation to suburbanization, globalization, counterculture, and ecology, with the working title Rapid Zoom: Los Angeles Film and Media in the Freeway Age; and a study of the role of media and media industries in the transformation of Dublin in the 21st century.
-Other ongoing projects include a book chapter on the street photography of Ed Ruscha and a journal article on commentaries on media by the French geographer Henri Lefebvre.
+My work on Dublin also encompasses photography and documentary filmmaking about the city, its past, and future.
+Other ongoing projects include a book chapter on the Los Angeles street photography of Ed Ruscha and a journal article on commentaries on media by the French geographer Henri Lefebvre.

 I welcome applications for PhD topics related to any of my research interests.